singhishkar/KhumaloCraft-ECommerce/README.md

 **Part 2** focused on transforming the basic web application from Part 1 into a functional e-commerce backend by implementing data persistence and transaction capabilities.
 This involved designing and developing a SQL Server database to store user, product, and transaction-related data.
 The database was deployed on Azure, and its data was integrated into the web application's My Work page, replacing the initial static product details.
 Crucial features added in this part included allowing users to insert data via the web application, and enabling clients to place orders and view their previous orders, while KhumaloCraft users could see and process these orders.

 **Part 3** enhanced the application with advanced Azure services to improve user experience and automation.
-The primary additions were the integration of Azure Cognitive Search and Azure Durable Functions.
-The Cognitive Search engine provides sophisticated, full-text product search functionality.
+The primary additions were the integration of Azure Durable Functions.
 Durable Functions were implemented to manage the complex, multi-step order processing workflow, automating tasks like inventory updates and notification sending using orchestrator and activity functions.
 Essentially, **Part 2 established the core transaction and data infrastructure**, and **Part 3 added intelligent search and streamlined workflow automation** using advanced serverless features. **No external API's or payment gateways** were included in either part of this application.

 ---